cogentcore/lab/docs/content/shell.md

 list *.tsv
 ```

-The `command` is transpiled into a Go function that takes `args ...string`.
+The `command` is transpiled into a Go function that takes `args ...string` arguments.
 In the command function body, you can use the `args...` expression to pass all of the args, or `args[1]` etc to refer to specific positional indexes, as usual.

 The command function name is registered so that the standard shell execution code can run the function, passing the args.
 You can also call it directly from Go code using the standard parentheses expression.